Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 Cloud platforms replace capital expenditure with operating expenditure.
 Instead of buying servers, you pay a monthly subscription that covers infrastructure, maintenance, and support.

-• Predictable monthly costs.
 Subscription pricing eliminates surprise expenses from hardware failures or emergency upgrades.

-• Lower energy bills.
 No server rooms means no cooling systems, no backup generators, no dedicated electrical circuits.

 Security Comparison: Cloud vs. On-Premise

-• Legacy systems often lack modern threat detection capabilities
+• Legacy systems lack modern threat detection

-• Compliance monitoring is manual and prone to gaps
+• Compliance monitoring is manual and gap-prone

 • Data encrypted at rest and in transit by default

-• 24/7 threat monitoring and automated response
+• 24/7 threat monitoring with automated response

-• Multi-factor authentication (MFA) built into the platform
+• Multi-factor authentication built into the platform

 • Automatic security patches applied without downtime